-You are then sent a statement each month by your credit card provider which shows your:
+Each month you are sent a statement by your credit card provider which shows:

-You can choose to pay off your balance immediately or over time.
-If you choose to pay it off later, you will charged interest on what you owe, unless you are within a introductory interest free period.
+You can choose to pay off your balance immediately or over time, but you must make a minimum repayment each month.
+If you don’t pay your whole bill you will be charged interest on what you owe, unless you are within an introductory interest-free period.